teresafcoro/empathy_html_css/README.md

 # empathy_html_css
 I'm Mayte and this is my portfolio!
 Here you could find a webside in HTML5 and CSS3 with some information about me :)
 I added a transition on nav elements and an animation on titles so the web looks interactive and visual.
+The font used is from Google Fonts, also in the CSS file you could find the specificity of each rule.